 School meals are served between 11.45am and 12.45pm each day and all children are encouraged to stay for school lunch.
 Our school meals are provided by Taylor Shaw who work with school to ensure meals are healthy of a high quality and nutritionally balanced.

 Our School Meals rotate on a three weekly cycle where children choose their main meal choice in advance.
 There is a choice of a meat, vegetarian or fish main dish throughout the week with a range of salads and a variety of desserts including yoghurts and fresh fruit available for children each day.
-Parents are welcome to come into school to see the choice of food available.
-School Meal Menus are available below as a pdf to view or from the main school entrance area.
+School Meal Menus are available below as a pdf to view or from the School Office.

 A Free School Meal is supplied to all children who are in Reception, Year 1 and Year 2 (Key Stage 1) as well as to children whose parents are in receipt of Income Based Job Seekers Allowance, Income Support, or Child Tax Credit; provided they do not receive Working Tax Credit and have an annual income that does not exceed £16,190.
 If you think your child may be entitled to free meals please contact the school or the School Meals Team at Durham County Council (03000 268002).
 Every effort is made to ensure that children receiving free meals cannot be distinguished from other children.

 As well as a school meal, children are welcome to bring a packed lunch to school.
 Please note, that if you wish your child to change their lunch time meal arrangements (ie move from school meal to packed lunch or vice versa) we require written notice.
 The change may only take place at the beginning of a HALF TERM, and therefore a letter would be required before the end of the previous half term.